PackagePages/LaravelPackage.com/docs/06-artisan-commands.md

 ### Creating a stub

-You are free to store stubs in a different directory, but for now consider storing stubs in the `Console\stub` directory.
+You are free to store stubs in a different directory, but for now consider storing stubs in the `Console/stubs` directory.
 For our `Foo` class generator, the stub could look as follows:

 ```php
 // 'stubs/foo.php.stub'